Labrys-Group/QUT-Capstone-2023/README.md

 Once you've populated the `app/` folder with a NextJS application - come back here and update this description 😉

-The design for the front end is [here](https://www.figma.com/proto/7UB73xYEJODrUIKVBBBa8q/MembersOnly?node-id=1-2&scaling=scale-down&page-id=0%3A1&starting-point-node-id=1%3A2):
+The design for the front end is [here](https://www.figma.com/proto/7UB73xYEJODrUIKVBBBa8q/MembersOnly?node-id=1-2&scaling=scale-down&page-id=0%3A1&starting-point-node-id=1%3A2).

+** We will deploy this app to Vercel once it's set up here a bit more **

 ### contracts/